hokevins/viam-tipsy-exercise/README.md

 5. As Tipsy, I can pause once I am near a person, so that my guests can grab a drink within arm's reach.
 6. As Tipsy, I can mingle randomly in the space, so that my guests are continually refreshed without ever having to leave their spot.

-### Additional Requirements
+### Additional Requirements & Guidelines

 1. When using found code from our resources below, please focus on uplifting the code in any way you see fit.
 2. Make the number of ultrasonic sensors configurable, e.g. allow one to have a config variable that says it should use X number of ultrasonic sensors.

-### Additional Guidelines

-1. Since you don’t have the hardware to test, we don’t expect this to be working code!
+3. Since you don’t have the hardware to test, we don’t expect this to be working code!
 Note that the Viam rovers in the Try experience don’t have an ultrasonic sensor, so you will not be able to test your code there either.
-2. Don't over-engineer the robot mingling feature.
+4. Don't over-engineer the robot mingling feature.
 Randomness is okay, so there's no need to track individual people or where Tipsy has been.
 The only requirement is for Tipsy to not get stuck next to the same person.
-3. This project uses pre-trained machine learning packages.
+5. This project uses pre-trained machine learning packages.
 To use the provided machine learning model, copy `effdet0.tflite` and `labels.txt` to your Raspberry Pi.
-4. The ultrasonic sensor is implemented as a generic sensor component, so it can use the [get_readings() method](https://python.viam.dev/autoapi/viam/components/sensor/sensor/index.html#viam.components.sensor.sensor.Sensor.get_readings), which returns a dict of key-value pairs.
+6. The ultrasonic sensor is implemented as a generic sensor component, so it can use the [get_readings() method](https://python.viam.dev/autoapi/viam/components/sensor/sensor/index.html#viam.components.sensor.sensor.Sensor.get_readings), which returns a dict of key-value pairs.
 For the ultrasonic, the only key is `“distance”` (in meters) - so the following code would print the distance in meters to the closest object.

 ```python
 from viam.components.sensor import Sensor